 In Scotland, the Energy Efficiency Standard for Social Housing requires social housing providers to achieve Standard Assessment Procedure (SAP) rating targets for specified house types by 2020, with new targets being set up to 2050.

-To achieve these targets you may need to plan improvement programmes, identify funding support and overcome barriers, such as when owner occupiers block works.
+To achieve these aims you’ll need to plan improvement programmes, identify funding support, and overcome barriers, such as planning constraints and unreliable and incomplete stock data.

 Support for social housing providers

 We can support you through the following areas:

 Home Analytics is an extensive database we’ve developed for UK housing stock.
 With it, you can get an accurate and insightful profile of your housing stock and customers, right down to individual address level.

 The unique dataset can help social housing providers plan, deliver, and monitor progress of programmes to improve energy efficiency, alleviate fuel poverty, and move towards net zero carbon.